eraid/getting-and-cleaning-data-course-project/README.md

   -- README.md: this file
   -- CodeBook.md: describes the variables and the transformations needed to clean up the data
-  -- download-dataset.R:script that download and unzip the dataset dataset in data folder
+  -- download-dataset.R: script that download and unzip the dataset in data folder
   -- run_analysis.R: script that transformand clean the data
   -- tidy_dataset.txt: final tidy dataset